freeseek/mocha/README.md

 The genome statistics file contains information for each sample analyzed in the VCF and it includes the following columns:
 ```
-               SAMPLE - sample ID
+            sample_id - sample ID
-           XXX_MEDIAN - median LRR or sequencing coverage across autosomes
+           XXX_median - median LRR or sequencing coverage across autosomes
-               XXX_SD - standard deviation for LRR or sequencing coverage
+               XXX_sd - standard deviation for LRR or sequencing coverage
-             XXX_AUTO - auto correlation across consecutive sites for LRR or sequencing coverage (after GC correction)
+             XXX_auto - auto correlation across consecutive sites for LRR or sequencing coverage (after GC correction)
-         BAF_SD/_CORR - BAF standard deviation or beta-binomial overdispersion for read counts
+          baf_sd/_cor - BAF standard deviation or beta-binomial overdispersion for read counts
-             BAF_CONC - BAF phase concordance across phased heterozygous sites (see Vattathil et al. 2012)
+             baf_conc - BAF phase concordance across phased heterozygous sites (see Vattathil et al. 2012)
-             BAF_AUTO - phased BAF auto correlation across consecutive phased heterozygous sites
+             baf_auto - phased BAF auto correlation across consecutive phased heterozygous sites
-               NSITES - number of sites across the genome for model based on LRR and BAF
+               nsites - number of sites across the genome for model based on LRR and BAF
-                NHETS - number of heterozygous sites across the genome for model based on BAF and genotype phase
+                nhets - number of heterozygous sites across the genome for model based on BAF and genotype phase
-       X_NONPAR_NHETS - number of heterozygous sites in the X nonPAR region
+       x_nonpar_nhets - number of heterozygous sites in the X nonPAR region
-X_NONPAR_BAF_SD/_CORR - BAF standard deviation or beta-binomial overdispersion for read counts in the X nonPAR region
+x_nonpar_baf_sd/_corr - BAF standard deviation or beta-binomial overdispersion for read counts in the X nonPAR region
-  X_NONPAR_XXX_MEDIAN - median LRR or sequencing coverage over the X nonPAR region
+  x_nonpar_XXX_median - median LRR or sequencing coverage over the X nonPAR region
-  Y_NONPAR_XXX_MEDIAN - median LRR or sequencing coverage over the Y nonPAR region
+  y_nonpar_XXX_median - median LRR or sequencing coverage over the Y nonPAR region
-        MT_XXX_MEDIAN - median LRR or sequencing coverage over the mitochondrial genome
+        mt_XXX_median - median LRR or sequencing coverage over the mitochondrial genome
-                  SEX - estimated sample sex from X nonPAR region (not heterozygous sites count)
+         mocha_gender - estimated sample gender from X nonPAR region (not heterozygous sites count)
-              REL_ESS - LRR or sequencing coverage explained sum of squares fraction using local GC content
+       lrr_gc_rel_ess - LRR or sequencing coverage explained sum of squares fraction using local GC content
+             lrr_gc_X - coefficient X for polynomial in GC content fitting LRR estimates
 ```

 The mosaic calls file contains information about each mosaic and germline chromosomal alteration called and it includes the following columns:
 ```
-       SAMPLE - sample ID
+    sample_id - sample ID
-          SEX - inferred sample sex
+ mocha_gender - inferred sample gender
-        CHROM - chromosome
+        chrom - chromosome
-   BEG_XXXXXX - beginning base pair position for the call (according to XXXXXX genome reference)
+   beg_XXXXXX - beginning base pair position for the call (according to XXXXXX genome reference)
-   END_XXXXXX - end base pair position for the call (according to XXXXXX genome reference)
+   end_XXXXXX - end base pair position for the call (according to XXXXXX genome reference)
-       LENGTH - base pair length of the call
+       length - base pair length of the call
-        P_ARM - whether the call extends to the small arm and whether it reaches the telomere
+        p_arm - whether the call extends to the small arm and whether it reaches the telomere
-        Q_ARM - whether the call extends to the long arm and whether it reaches the telomere
+        q_arm - whether the call extends to the long arm and whether it reaches the telomere
-       NSITES - number of sites used for the call
+       nsites - number of sites used for the call
-        NHETS - number of heterozygous sites used for the call
+        nhets - number of heterozygous sites used for the call
-     N50_HETS - N50 value for consecutive heterozygous sites distances
+     n50_gets - N50 value for consecutive heterozygous sites distances
-         BDEV - BAF deviation estimate from 0.5
+         bdev - BAF deviation estimate from 0.5
-      BDEV_SE - standard deviation estimate for BAF deviation
+      bdev_se - standard deviation estimate for BAF deviation
-      REL_COV - relative coverage estimate from LRR or sequencing coverage
+      rel_cov - relative coverage estimate from LRR or sequencing coverage
-   REL_COV_SE - standard deviation estimate for relative coverage
+   rel_cov_se - standard deviation estimate for relative coverage
-  LOD_LRR_BAF - LOD score for model based on LRR and BAF
+  lod_lrr_baf - LOD score for model based on LRR and BAF
-LOD_BAF_PHASE - LOD score for model based on BAF and genotype phase
+lod_baf_phase - LOD score for model based on BAF and genotype phase
-       NFLIPS - number of phase flips for calls based on BAF and genotype phase model (-1 if LRR and BAF model used)
+       nflips - number of phase flips for calls based on BAF and genotype phase model (-1 if LRR and BAF model used)
-     BAF_CONC - BAF phase concordance across phased heterozygous sites underlying the call (see Vattathil et al. 2012)
+     baf_conc - BAF phase concordance across phased heterozygous sites underlying the call (see Vattathil et al. 2012)
- LOD_BAF_CONC - LOD score for model based on BAF phase concordance (genome-wide corrected)
+ lod_baf_conc - LOD score for model based on BAF phase concordance (genome-wide corrected)
-         TYPE - Type of call based on LRR / relative coverage
+         type - Type of call based on LRR / relative coverage
-           CF - estimated cell fraction based on BDEV and TYPE, or LDEV and TYPE if either BDEV or BDEV_SE are missing
+           cf - estimated cell fraction based on BDEV and TYPE, or LDEV and TYPE if either BDEV or BDEV_SE are missing
 ```

 The output VCF will contain the following extra FORMAT fields: